lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A Crash Course on VIPER Architecture.md

 One common way to architect an app is to layer the app into an interface layer and a service layer.

-The service layer is responsible for transferring data to and from the internet, local databases, audio and video for the use by the interface layer.
-This layer may also perform other non-functional functions such as  caching, syncing, etc.
+The service layer is responsible for transferring data between theinterface layer and the internet, local databases, or the filesystem.
+This layer may also perform other non-functional duties such as  caching, syncing, etc.

 The interface layer does something with all this data that is ultimately the purpose of the app.

 This two layer architecture is too simple.
 It does not account for the placement of all of the responsibilities of the so called *interface layer*.
 A lot of processing happens in this layer.
-All of this processing ends up in a UIViewController.
+All of this processing ends up inside a UIViewController.

 In commercial applications, UIViewControllers get large.
 I've seen 2000 lines in a UIViewController.

 VIPER is a micro-architecture - a predefined set of classes that work together to structure a solution.
 VIPER is an implementation of [Bob Martin's Clean Architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html).

+In this article I will describe the various components and responsibilites of the VIPER architecture.

-In the next article, I'm going to demonstrate that the VIPER architecture can be very simple to implement and its benefits can be realized very quickly.
+In the next article, I'm going to demonstrate that the VIPER architecture can be very simple to implement and show how its benefits can be realized very quickly.
 I'll use the requirement and solution to the Complex UITableView from the last [post]({{site.url}}/blog/2017/06/29/Solving-a-Complex-UITableView-Part-2.html) as the basis of this example.
-A complete app which demonstrates the refactoring to Clean Architecture can be found at [**CleanReportTableDemo**](https://github.com/lyleresnick/CleanReportTableDemo).
+The app which demonstrates the refactoring to Clean Architecture can be found at [**CleanReportTableDemo**](https://github.com/lyleresnick/CleanReportTableDemo).
 I will be explaining this app in the next post.

 ## An Explanation of the VIPER Architecture

 The main purpose of the VIPER architecture is to reduce the amount of code in a ViewController class.
 VIPER does this by allocating almost all of the responsibilities of a typical ViewController into other classes that have predefined responsibilities.
 You may recall that this echoes the Single Responsibility Principle.

 Another purpose of the VIPER architecture is to reduce dependencies.
-It does this by honouring the layer boundaries, passing only values between the layers and demanding that explicit object dependencies only go in one direction.
+It does this by honouring layer boundaries, passing only values between the layers and demanding that explicit object dependencies only go in one direction.

-All of this makes it easier to change code which is normally contained in a UIViewController.
+All of this makes it easier to change the code which is normally contained in a UIViewController - which is usually everything.

 To understand VIPER you need to understand a bit about the the Clean Architecture.